darklang/docs/docs/tutorials/first-dark-application.md

 We're going to take you through a tutorial to build an entire application that uses Dark's basic functionality.
 This should take between 10m and 45m, depending on how thorough you are.
+If you're having problems, come talk to us in the [Dark Community Slack](https://darklang.com/slack-invite).

-If your account was created after March 2020, you can see a completed version of this tutorial at _darklang.com/a/USERNAME-gettingstarted_.
+You can see a completed version of this tutorial at _darklang.com/a/USERNAME-gettingstarted_.
 If you'd like to start from scratch, navigate to a fresh canvas (_darklang.com/a/USERNAME-gettingstarted2_, for example.)